fcorowe/data_sources/README.md

 # Data Sources

 This is a live document and is an effort to compile a list of useful openly available data sources.
-Please add any useful sources!
+Please make your contributions.
+Fork the repo and commit changes to any useful sources!

 ## Mobility